 I always get so nervous before I do something new.
 I’m not sure why I’m like this as I’ve had plenty of practice diving into uncharted waters.
 Maybe that’s part of the appeal for me, overcoming that nervous energy that pulses through my body making my sweaty hands shake and reveling in the reward of climbing that hypothetical mountain.
 It can sometimes feel like I have butterflies in my elbows, a fluttering vibration that makes my fingers twitch and my mouth suddenly silent, thoughts bouncing around inside my head about what could be.
-That’s exactly how I was feeling last week as Sir steered his truck into the parking lot of one of our local breweries.
+That’s exactly how I was feeling last week as my husband steered his truck into the parking lot of one of our local breweries.

 We had a date, not with each other, but with a lovely girl we know through mutual friends.
 We’d met her at a birthday party in late November, and on the way home that night, we both remarked how cute we thought she was.
 Being the wimpy one, I was content to leave it at that, we saw her and maybe we’d see her again.
-Not to my surprise, Sir friended her on Facebook and asked me to do the same.
+Not to my surprise, he friended her on Facebook and asked me to do the same.
 We spoke a bit back and forth, small talk, plans to get together with mutual friends, and then the holidays hit and everyone was swept into their own commotion of family activities.
-After Christmas, Sir asked me again to reach out to her and ask if she wanted to meet us for drinks, this time there was no inference of it being a friendly group activity.
+After Christmas, he asked me again to reach out to her and ask if she wanted to meet us for drinks, this time there was no inference of it being a friendly group activity.
 I expected her to skirt her way around it or invite a friend to come along, and I was totally surprised when she emphatically agreed, even suggesting a date to meet up.

 It’s hard to date as a couple, obviously most women are looking for a single partner, and some even find the idea of dating a couple weird or even appalling.
 The only thing you can do is to put yourselves out there and hope for the best.
 That’s what we did, it worked, and it felt great!